mattischrome/console-blog/content/posts/jab-two/index.md

 - Life Experiences
 - Twenty One
 title: Jab 2
-heroImage: ../../assets/images/defaultHero.jpg
-description: I was due to have my second vaccination today, but like most people I rebooked to have it a bit
 ---
 I was due to have my second vaccination today, but like most people I rebooked to have it a bit earlier.
 No real side effects this time, save for a bit of malaise.
 Though that may have just been the thought of opening up the country when cases are still increasing quickly.